okielife/TempSensors/README.md

  - `scripts`: Both Python and Bash scripts that are used to support development, both locally and inside GitHub Action instances

 The versioning of this project is going to mimic semantic versioning.
-I anticipate a major release of v4.0 soon, after which any small tweaks worth a release will be 4.1, etc.
+I anticipate a major release of v3.7 soon, after which I will pivot to v4.0 major version to accommodate more significant changes.
-More substantial changes for future cases and hardware will trigger a major version bump to 5.0.
-I plan to package up all assets necessary for a build into a single downloadable package when I tag a new release version.
+All assets necessary for a build are posted with each release, including the 3D models, instructions, and firmware.
-The roadmap for all these ideas will be tracked on the [milestones](https://github.com/okielife/TempSensors/milestones) page.
+Ideas for the project are tracked as issues, and the roadmap is to be organized on the [milestones](https://github.com/okielife/TempSensors/milestones) page.

 # Development